msampathkumar/web_crawler/README.md

 # web_crawler
 Python WebCrawler

-A simple web crawler using Python OrderedSet and BeautifulSoup.
+A simple web crawler using Python(2.7.6),  OrderedSet and BeautifulSoup.